 Better to be overdressed than under

 I’ve only had one job in my career where the attire was business professional and it was a summer internship.
 All of my other jobs the attire was pretty casual.
-Even though this has been the case I have always worn business professional to every interview.
-I actually have my “interview” dress that I’ve worn to every job interview I’ve ever had.
+Even though this has been the case, I have always worn business professional to every interview.
+I actually have an “interview” dress that I’ve worn to every job interview I’ve ever had.

 Do research on the company

 It is very easy to tell when someone has no clue about the company they are applying for.
 I suggest researching everything you can find out about the company.
 Check all their social platforms, read any articles you can find, pretend you are trying to stalk an ex-boyfriend.
 The more you know the better!
 This will also help you decide if you’ll be a good fit for them as well.

 I often hear people say they don’t like to look at people’s profiles on LinkedIn because it shows the person you looked at.
 I always say, “Good I want them to know I’m looking at them.”
 It all goes back to the research stage.

 Knowing someone’s background can help you better guess the type of questions they are going to ask.
 If you are being interviewed by someone and their background is heavy in PR, then they’re probably going to have a greater focus on writing and grammar.
 If you are being interviewed by someone who has a heavy social media background, then they are going to probably ask social media specific questions.